VakichVuker/CodeWars/README.md

 # CodeWars
-My task solutions from codewars.com
+My solutions from codewars.com

+* Each solution is in separate branch
+* The full text of the task is written in readme.md file in the corresponding branch